yzhilong/tp/docs/UserGuide.md

   **must be a positive integer** 1, 2, 3, …​
 * **At least one** of the optional fields must be provided.
 * Only selected properties of the game record will be edited, all other properties will remain unchanged.
 * Edited tags will replace existing tags completely.
+Multiple tags are allowed.
+If you want to add multiple tags, follow the format of `/tag TAG_1, TAG_2, TAG_3, ...` where each tag is separated by a comma.
 * If the selected property was initially empty, it would be updated to be the value the user gave in the flag.
 * Updated values will be reflected in the file saved to the disk.
 * Please refer to [GameEntry Fields](#gameentry-Fields) for specific notes on the formats of arguments.